mubaraqwahab/wasp/notes.md

 The _back-end_ phases of compilation are mostly concerned with optimizing the representation and generating code in the target language.
 Think of the latter as the "reverse" of parsing &ndash; transforming an AST into code.

 There are many options for a target language.
 It could be a very low-level language like assembly, or some other intermediate representation for which some code generator already exists (like LLVM), or even another high-level language.
 Compiling to a similarly high-level language is called _transpiling_, and this is what many web build tools do &ndash; transpiling a language like TypeScript (or a language extension like JSX) to JavaScript.

+### Visitor Pattern

+Do a depth-first search of the AST and perform a certain action depending on the type of node visited.